ososkp/NPS/README.md

 V 0.4
 Need to flesh out details views from Explore, then V1 will be ready.
 Explore view is otherwise finished - along with Index, Directory and About (for now).

+V 0.5
+Details view in Explore is now the same as the one in Directory - not the final version, as it will be tailored to show what the user wants as a potential visitor, but good enough for version 1.
+Still no implementation of the Visitor Info button.

+V 1
+All pages have content and are at least mostly finished and working.
+Other than the Visitor Info button in Explore, everything exists as the barebones version of what this app will be.
+More will be added and aesthetic changes will be made later.